 Absolutely.
 We have had many students with no legal experience participate successfully in the Externship Program.
 Although some externship sites prefer students with work experience or course work in a particular field, most do not.
 The purpose of the externship is to provide work experience in the legal profession and give students an opportunity to determine the type of work that will best suit them post-graduation whether or not they have done any legal work in the past.

 The Externship Program is associated with non-profit and governmental agencies around the metropolitan Atlanta area.
 These agencies offer work in diverse legal fields and are listed by subject areas of interest in Externship Participants by Practice Area.
 Some students choose a particular externship because it will give them exposure to a field of law they may practice in the future.
 Others choose a particular externship to strengthen an identifiable skill set.
 Judicial clerkships, for example, are an excellent way to enhance legal writing skills.
 Regardless, every externship in our program is designed to enable students to strengthen practical skills, gain greater insight into the operation of the legal system, and develop a heightened sense of professional responsibility.
-If you have further questions about whether a particular externship is right for you, feel free to discuss your concerns with one of the Faculty Co-Directors or Sarita Thompson, Program Specialist.3.
+If you have further questions about whether a particular externship is right for you, feel free to talk with one of the faculty Co-Directors.3.
 Does it make sense to enroll in an externship as a 2L?
 Do most sites prefer 3Ls?

 4. Are there any externships for part-time students?